Synthetixio/SIPs/SCCP/sccp-62.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Raise exchange fees of trades into `iETH`by 25 bp to `0.75%` and on sETH by 20 bp to '0.50%'.
+Raise exchange fees of trades into `iETH`by 25 bp to `0.75%` and on `sETH` by 20 bp to '0.50%'.

 ## Abstract

 <!--A short (~200 word) description of the variable change proposed.-->

-Increasing fees by 20 bp on sETH and by 25 bp on iETH should narrow down the potential front-running gap completely.
+Increasing fees by 20 bp on `sETH` and by 25 bp on `iETH` should narrow down the front-running gap completely.

 ## Motivation